List of Marvel Cinematic Universe teams and organizations: Guardians of the Galaxy

 Sometime later, Rocket, leading a new team consisting of a massively grown Groot, Cosmo, Kraglin, Warlock, Warlock's pet Blurp, and Phyla, one of the rescued children, go on a mission on Krylor.

-As of 2025, the group has appeared in eight projects: the films Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2 (2017), Avengers: Infinity War, Avengers: Endgame, Thor: Love and Thunder (2022), and Guardians of the Galaxy Vol. 3 (2023); the Disney+ animated series What If...?; and the Disney+ television special The Guardians of the Galaxy Holiday Special (2022).
+As of 2026, the group has appeared in eight projects: the films Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2 (2017), Avengers: Infinity War, Avengers: Endgame, Thor: Love and Thunder (2022), and Guardians of the Galaxy Vol. 3 (2023); the Disney+ animated series What If...?; and the Disney+ special The Guardians of the Galaxy Holiday Special (2022).

 Guardians of the Multiverse

 The Guardians of the Multiverse as depicted in the What If...? episode "What If... the Watcher Broke His Oath?"

-The Guardians of the Multiverse is a group consisted of superheroes and supervillains from across the Multiverse.
+The Guardians of the Multiverse, also known as the Exiles, is a group consisted of superheroes and supervillains from across the Multiverse.
 The group was assembled by the Watcher with the goal of stopping an alternate version of Ultron from destroying the Multiverse.
 The group's members are Peggy Carter / Captain Carter, T'Challa / Star-Lord, Thor, Erik "Killmonger" Stevens, Gamora, Natasha Romanoff / Black Widow, and Stephen Strange / Doctor Strange Supreme.
 After a lengthy battle, the team defeats Ultron, but Killmonger enters into a duel with Arnim Zola over the Infinity Stones.
 Strange Supreme then casts a spell which imprisons the two inside a pocket dimension before the team is disbanded, returning to their universes by the Watcher.
 However, Romanoff is transported to another universe, as her own universe was destroyed by Ultron.
 Sometime later, the surviving members of the team briefly reunited alongside Kahhori, Byrdie the Duck, and Ororo Munroe / Storm the Goddess of Thunder.

-As of 2025, the group has appeared in one project: the Disney+ animated series What If...?.
+As of 2026, the group has appeared in one project: the Disney+ animated series What If...?.